slackapi/bolt-js/docs/_future/migrate_existing_app.md

 If you already have an existing Bolt JS app that you'd like to migrate to the new [next-generation platform](/bolt-js/future/getting-started#next-gen), this guide is for you!
 </div>

-If you do not have an existing Bolt JS application but are looking to get started with the [next-generation platform](/bolt-js/future/getting-started#next-gen), check out the [Create New App Guide](/bolt-js/future/create-new-app).
+If you do not have an existing Bolt JS application but are looking to get started with the [next-generation platform](/bolt-js/future/getting-started#next-gen), check out the [Create a new app](/bolt-js/future/create-new-app) guide.

 ---
 ### Prerequisites {#prerequisites}